hcspieker/test-ga-wpf/README.md

-# test-ga-wpf
+# SmallWpfApp

-WPF application to test github actions
+This repository contains a small WPF application which is build by github actions ([workflow file](.github/workflows/publish_app.yml)).
+The application displays a window with a message.